heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

-# Read from a Versioned Layer
+# Read from a versioned layer

-This example shows how to retrieve partition metadata and partition data from a versioned layer on Node.js using the HERE Data SDK for TypeScript.
+This example shows how to retrieve partition metadata and partition data from a versioned layer on Node.js using HERE Data SDK for TypeScript.

-## Build and Run an Application on Node.js
+## Build and run an app on Node.js

-Before you build an application, make sure that you installed all of the dependencies.
-For more information on the dependencies, see the [related section](../../README.md#Dependencies) in the README file.
+Before you build an app, make sure that you installed all of the <a href="https://github.com/heremaps/here-data-sdk-typescript#dependencies" target="_blank">dependencies</a>.

-**To build and run an application on Node.js:**
+**To build and run an app on Node.js:**

 1. Create an npm project.